Student Spotlight: Brittany Roy, MPH – Public Health Program

 Not that you can fully summarize an entire foreign country experience in just ten seemly simple points, but Brittany does a great job helping us understand in a meaningful way what it’s like to go to Ghana, as she shares her key learnings from the experience.

-For more information on getting your MPH at UNE, go to http://go.une.edu/mph-program-info Interested in applying to UNE Online?
+For more information on getting your MPH at UNE, go to go.une.edu/mph-program-info Interested in applying to UNE Online?
 The sooner you apply, the sooner you hear back.
-Fill out an online application today at go.une.edu/apply!
+Fill out an online application today at online.une.edu/gateway-portal-page!